30 things to do this winter in Brisbane

 ‘Tis the season to layer on your winter woollies (a.k.a that one light jacket you own) and seek refuge from the elements in a dimly lit and enclosed watering hole or basement hideaway.
 Make the time to sneak off and put away a couple of heavy reds or shots of whisky in these bars.

 Winter is when footy fever takes over Brisbane.
 Get your fix of rugby league, union and AFL with a heap of games from local and international favourites.
-State of Origin will be turning mate against mate with Game III at Suncorp Stadium on 11 July.
+State of Origin will be turning mate against mate with Game 1 at Suncorp Stadium on 05 June.

 Brisbane’s coolest laneway just keeps getting better.
 Drop in to La Lune Wine Bar, or pop by the ever-adventurous Gauge for breakfast, lunch or dinner, Julius Pizzeria for quick, high-quality Italian cuisine, Maker for incredible bespoke cocktails, Saccharomyces Beer Cafe for arcade games and craft beer, Hello Please for Vietnamese bites and Wandering Cooks for its weekly food truck event.
 Discover Brisbane's other laneways here.